ibireme/yyjson/doc/DataStructure.md

 ![yyjson_val](images/struct_idoc1.svg)

 <br/>
-YYJSON document stores all values in another contiguous memory area. `object` and `array` stores their own memory usage, so we can easily walk through a container's child values.<br/>
+YYJSON document stores all values in another contiguous memory area.<br/>
+`object` and `array` stores their own memory usage, so we can easily walk through a container's child values.<br/>
 For example:

 ![yyjson_val](images/struct_idoc2.svg)